vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

 ### 4 - Documentation

-- Link to a Google doc tutorial about how to install and use your app (see [Third Party Applications Support](../support-maintenance-requirements))
+- Link to a Google doc tutorial about how to install and use your app (see [Third Party Applications Support](../support-requirements))
     - The doc must include the link to the published tutorial hosted on third party website

 ### 5 - Support

+- I have read the [support page](../support-requirements)
 - Main support contact (mail address, Slack/Reddit/Telegram/Discord communities)

 ### 6 - Nano app specifications